-The Council has also confirmed a number of Core Values and associated behaviours including Honesty and Openness, and Communication.
+The Council has also identified a number of Core Values and associated behaviours which includes Honesty & Openness, and Communication.

-The Council is proactive with all consultation and engagement across the Cwm Taf Footprint through closer partnership working via the Strategic and Practitioners Public Engagement Group meetings.
-The level of engagement has improved significantly through the Public Service Board Cwm Taf footprint with the launch of the Cwm Taf portal.
-Internally, the Council has developed more robust consultation and engagement processes and procedures through working with an accredited Consultation and Engagement Consultant.
+The Council is proactive with all consultation and engagement across the Cwm Taf Morgannwg Footprint through closer partnership working via the Strategic and Practitioners Public Engagement Group meetings.
+The level of engagement has improved significantly through both the Public Service Board for Cwm Taf and the Public Service Board for Bridgend.